arashabe/covid-clinical-xml-db-xquery/Doc/Problem_and_Solution_SQL_XPath_Data_Workflow.md

     -- Drop the temporary table
     DROP TABLE #TempFiles;
    ```
+The variable @sql is used to create a dynamic SQL query, constructing the query content on the fly based on the value of the variable @fullPath.
+The query inserts data into the ClinicalStudies table, specifically into the StudyXML column.
+The OPENROWSET instruction reads data from a specified file using the BULK parameter, which indicates bulk loading of data from the file.
+The full path of the file to be loaded, stored in the @fullPath variable, is included in the query.
+The SINGLE_BLOB parameter indicates that the file should be read as a single large binary object (BLOB).
+The alias T is assigned to the generated temporary table and BULK_COLUMN to the column containing the file data.
+Finally, the SELECT CAST(BULK_COLUMN AS XML) instruction converts the data read from the file (BLOB) into XML format and inserts it into the StudyXML column of the ClinicalStudies table.

 8. **Verify the data load**: After loading, the total number of records in the `ClinicalStudies` table is verified.
    ```sql